garden-io/garden/docs/reference/commands.md

-    garden deploy --env stage          # deploy your Deploys to an environment called stage garden deploy --skip deploy-b      # deploy everything except deploy-b garden deploy --forward            # deploy everything and start port forwards without sync or local mode
+    garden deploy --env stage          # deploy your Deploys to an environment called stage garden deploy --skip deploy-b      # deploy everything except deploy-b garden deploy --forward            # deploy everything and start port forwards without sync or local mode garden deploy my-deploy --logs     # deploy my-deploy and follow the log output from the deployed service garden deploy my-deploy -l 3       # deploy with verbose log level to see logs of the creation of the deployment

 #### Usage